chrisfarnham/seefarblog/_sections/POTA_in_VT_Lord_State_Forest.md

 Propagation was pretty good that day.
 I was able to get 23 contacts in about 40 minutes of operation.
 Here's a map of the [Reverse Beacon Network](https://www.reversebeacon.net/) data.
 ![](Screenshot 2025-01-12 at 2.19.39 PM.png)

+## First Vermont activation

+This is my first activation in Vermont.
+I find myself in Vermont fairly frequently for skiing and visiting friends.
+Easy to setup rigs like the KH1 and my new QBV 40/20 antenna allow me to get in some quick, easy radio time in between skiing and friends.